 Bed rails are typically metallic and are unlikely to fit with the decor in your bedroom.
 Rail covers improve the appearance of bed rails and give bedridden patients an opportunity to customize their environment.

-We stock Bamboo Rail Covers that are compatible with the chrome half-rails that can be fitted to Transfer Master beds.
+We stock Bamboo Rail Covers compatible with the chrome half-rails compatible with Transfer Master beds.

 Reachers and Grabbers